LiamEdwards931/Terminal-games/README.md

 ### Win screen

-When you beat the Computer at the game you get this message:
+When you beat the computer, you get a congratulations and it also tells you how long it took you to win it then asks if you would like to play again:

 ![win-screen](readmeimg/winscreen.png)